microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Coach/Solution-03.md

 ## Notes & Guidance

-Most of the focus in this challenge would be in setting up the Dedicated Pools, Databricks SQL or the Power BI Datamarts.
+Most of the focus in this challenge would be in setting up the Dedicated Pools, Databricks SQL or the Power BI Datamarts. <BR>

-*More solution details to be added soon*
+For Column Level Security / Data Masking in Power BI Datamarts there is no way to do this dynamically.
+Thus the users will most likely have to do some sort of replace values, etc. within the Power Qeury editor when brining the data into the Power BI Datamart.

 __Bonus Challenge__:
 For the bonus challenges, the possible answers to those questions are: